mosn/layotto/docs/en/development/developing-component.md

 # Component Development Guide

-Thank you for your support for Layotto!
+Thank you for your interest in Layotto!

 This is a Layotto components development guide.
 Layotto components are written in Go.
 If you are unfamiliar with Go, checkout here [Go tutorial](https://tour.golang.org/welcome/1).